The committee aims to reflect Europe’s diversity, with most geographic regions of Europe represented. The current term runs from 2016 to 2020.

 President | Hungary

-Zsuzsanna has been involved in autism organisations, both in Hungary and at the European level, for the past seven years.
+Zsuzsanna has been involved in autism organisations, both in Hungary and at the European level, for the past ten years.
 Zsuzsanna was the president of the Hungarian Autistic Society for four years and has played a key role in advocating for the rights of people with autism in Hungary, as well as providing advice to organisations and families about their rights and best practices.
-She also played a central role in the organisation of the last Autism-Europe International Congress which was held in Budapest, Hungary, in 2013.
+She also played a central role in the organisation of the 2013 Autism-Europe International Congress which was held in Budapest, Hungary.

 She has been a member of the Autism-Europe executive committee since 2008.